danagerous/bus-routes/README.md

 # bus-routes
 Kootenay Lake School District Bus Routes and Schedules

-This was my very first experience with web mapping.
-I have plans to:
+This was my very first experience with web mapping back in 2011.
+I want to update this application.

+Some simple goals:

 - Make respsonsive UI
-- Move individual KML's to Google Fusion Tables
+- Move individual KML's to Google Fusion Tables as it is easier to manage.
+Re-use custom HTML for tables.
 - Add selection toggle school boundary and school locations
+- Keep routes as a dropdown